StrawChannel95/Fear-of-the-Wanderer/README.md

 - Click `Advanced` and select `Latent Sync (VSYNC -off-) mode`.
 - Double Left Click on the bar and type in 59.995, and press `enter`.
 - For instructions on configuring Latent Sync, enabling V-Sync or Variable Refresh Rate, please reference the [Special K section of Wall's Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters).

+# Important Info

+## Where to Ask for Support

+Don't ask on the Wabbajack server, they cannot help you; they will tell you to head over and ask the modlist author (me).

+Don't DM me or anyone else regarding the list, Ask in the support channels; more people see it, and it makes my life easier.

+Please ask in my Discord server, here is the [link](https://discord.gg/ez3dsBub8Q).

+## How to Keep Extra Mods After Updating

+When updating, any additional mods you have installed on top of Fear of the Wanderer will be deleted.
+Your downloads folder will not be touched!

+If you wish for Wabbajack to ignore any additional mods you've installed, rename them to say `[NoDelete]` at the beginning of the name.